-Scholarship Requirements - A student will be placed on academic and/or progress probation if any one of the following conditions occurs:
+VA Academic Requirements - A student will be placed on academic and/or progress probation if any one of the following conditions occurs:

 - 1. The student's overall grade point average falls below 2.0, or the student's grade point average in any semester is below 2.0; - 2.
 The student transfers from another college with an overall grade point average under 2.0; - 3.
 The total number of "W" units exceeds the number of units completed; - 4.
-All students who fail to maintain a C (2.0) grade point average for the semester are on probation, and are subject to disqualification. - Program Planning for Veterans To be eligible for veterans' benefits, the veteran must select a major and choose courses from those listed under the major in the catalog.
-A veteran may elect to choose a number of remedial courses offered by Los Angeles Southwest College to enhance his/her academic background.
-The remedial courses will give the student the necessary tools to do college level work.
-When a veteran chooses a remedial program, the units are not eligible for benefits certification with the Department of Veterans Affairs .
-The units taken are also not transferable to a four-year college.
-For more information, visit the Veterans Resource Center (VRC). - Graduation Unit Requirements A veteran who has received the required minimum units to obtain an Associate of Arts Degree (60 units) but needs additional units to graduate must have an overall evaluation of his/her complete records before he/she will be certified for benefit payments.
-The veteran must first go to the Counseling Office and then return with the evaluation sheet, properly signed by one of the LASC Counselors.
-From this evaluation, the Office of Veterans Affairs will certify only those classes that are deemed necessary for graduation.
+All students who fail to maintain a C (2.0) grade point average for the semester are on probation, and are subject to disqualification. - Program Planning for Veterans To be eligible for veterans' benefits, the veteran must select a major and choose courses from those listed under the major in the LASC's catalog.
+Please Note: The VA will not compensate students for elective courses which cannot be attributed toward the students' declared educational goal.
+For more information, please schedule a counseling appointment with the Veterans Resource Center's (VRC) Academic Counselor.